pbmoeller/MinecraftNbtViewer/readme.md

-# AwesomeNbtViewer
+# MinecraftNbtViewer

-AwesomeNbtViewer is an open source graphical tool so view and edit Minecraft NBT data.
+MinecraftNbtViewer is an open source graphical tool so view and edit Minecraft NBT data.
-It is based on libAwesomeMC.
+It is based on libCppAnvil.